-Grind coarse one-half cupful blanched almonds, one table-spoonful walnuts, two tablespoonfuls pine nuts.
-Add one-half cupful flaked oats (or wheat, barley, rice, corn, peas, beans or lentils).
-Mix it all thoroughly and moisten with milk, water or fruit juices.
+Grind coarse one-half cupful blanched almonds, one tablespoonful walnuts, two tablespoonfuls pine nuts.
+Add onehalf cupful flaked oats (or wheat, barley, rice, corn, peas, beans, or lentils).
+Mix it all thoroly and moisten with milk, water or fruit juices.
 Spread in a thin layer.
 Sprinkle the top with St. John's bread flour or chestnut flour and expose to the heat of the sunlight for at least one hour.
 May be eaten with grapefruit or tomatoes.